-- The category "multipurpose passenger vehicles" has been included in light of the vehicles' recent popularity. - All worldwide requirements and regulations have been considered. - The ramp breakover angles have been increased from 10 to 12 degrees to comply to the 12 degree breakover angle required for vehicles shipped by haulaway trailers to minimize damage. - While the 16 degree approach angle has been retained, the departure angle has been increased from 10 to 13 degrees to comply with a 13 degree requirement for car carrier transports, which can load the vehicle from either front or rear. - 13 degree approach angle added for flexible components. - The height under Curb Height Clearance remains unchanged
+- All worldwide requirements and regulations have been considered. - The ramp breakover angles have been increased from 10 to 12 degrees to comply to the 12 degree breakover angle required for vehicles shipped by haulaway trailers to minimize damage. - While the 16 degree approach angle has been retained, the departure angle has been increased from 10 to 13 degrees to comply with a 13 degree requirement for car carrier transports, which can load the vehicle from either front or rear. - 13 degree approach angle added for flexible components. - The height under Curb Height Clearance remains unchanged